LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

 by the ``mint::UnstructuredMesh`` template class.
 However, the template argument to the class is ``mint::MIXED_SHAPE``, which indicates that the mesh has :ref:`MixedCellTopology`.
-In this case, the class constructor takes only a single argument that corresponds to the problem  dimension, i.e., :math:`2`.
+In this case, the class constructor takes only a single argument that corresponds to the problem  dimension, i.e. :math:`2`.
 Once the mesh is constructed, the constituent :ref:`Nodes` of the mesh are specified by calling the ``appendNode()`` method on the mesh.
 Similarly, the :ref:`Cells` are specified by calling the ``appendCell()`` method.
 However,